GameDevTecnico/cubos-blog/content/0-2-and-coffeejam.rst

 World Inspector Overhaul :dim:`(@diogomsmiranda)`
 -------------------------------------------------

-The World inspector as been on our radar for quite some time now, as a tool that could be improved.
+The World inspector has been on our radar for quite some time now, as a tool that could be improved.
 This release we particularly aimed on making it better by focusing on:

 * Making it easier to find the entities you are looking for.
-* Getting more information about the entities in the scene.
+* Displaying more information about the entities in the scene.

-To tackle the first point I've added a search bar that allows you to filter the entities in the scene, either by their name, or by their components. i.e:
+To tackle the first point we've added a search bar that allows you to filter the entities in the scene, either by their name, or by their components. e.g:

 * Searching for "player" will show all entities that have "player" in their name.
 * Searching for "Transform" will show all entities that have a ``Transform`` component.